caru-ini/octopus-bot/README.md

 ## Installation

 1. Clone the repository
+2. (Optional) Create a virtual environment using `python -m venv venv`
+3. (Optional) Activate it using `source venv/bin/activate` on Linux or `venv\Scripts\activate` on Windows
-2. Install the required packages using `pip install -r requirements.txt`
+4. Install the required packages using `pip install -r requirements.txt`
-3. Create a `.env` file in the root directory of the repository and add the following:
+5. Create a `.env` file in the root directory of the repository and add the following:

 ```dotenv
 OCTOPUS_EMAIL=<your email>